DaarkDev/purecom/README.md

 Keep in mind that the windows distribution is the native version of PureCom, and has been much more tested than the linux/[repl.it](https://www.repl.it) distribution.
 Generally speaking, I find the native version to be much more functional and reliable, but still feel free to experiment with the other version as well.
-You should also keep in mind that the native version (For Windows) is all that you will find on this github repository.
+You should also keep in mind that the native version (for Windows) is all that you will find on this github repository.
 If you would like to download or use the other version, join the discord which will be listed below near the bottom of the page.